 - Poor picture quality

-Energy savings, business intelligence, and security systems in Wilmington, DE are as important to small businesses as they are to large corporations.
-A reliable access control system, video surveillance, and alarm system works together to monitor and protect employees and reduce loss.
+Energy savings, business intelligence, and security systems are as important to small businesses as they are to large corporations.
+A reliable access control system, video surveillance, and alarm system work together to monitor and protect employees and reduce loss.

 Here are examples of approaches taken by small businesses in New Jersey, Philadelphia, and Wilmington, DE.
 In Wilmington, DE, a small company uses a door access control system with card access control systems that meet their security needs.
 Their access control system is a customized system with integrated access control cards and CCTV/DVR video surveillance in a web-enabled environment.
 A typical Philadelphia business secures its facilities by having a state-of-the-art access control system designed and installed by experts.
 Included in the system is a door access control system that allows access to a building by using an ID badge or a mobile device for access entry.
 Access control software can be programmed to keep people out of buildings after hours and limits access areas by employee and preset schedules.
 Each employee has specific access to areas for which they have permission.